anastasia-sosnovskikh/predict-bitcoin-prices/README.md

 ---
 #### 0. Get the Data
-Scraping the complete Bitcoin Data from 2009 as well as gettingthe following exogenous variables:
+Scraping the complete Bitcoin Data from 2009 as well as getting the following exogenous variables:
 * Gold
 * Crude Oil
 * S&P 500